kratman/Queue_utilities/README.md

 ### Introduction

 This repository contains a set of queue utility scripts for the scientific research groups.
-These scripts are not intended to replace linux utilities, but rather to provide simplfied utilities for minimalist clusters.
+These scripts are not intended to replace Linux utilities, but rather to provide simplified utilities for minimalist clusters.

 ### Brief overview of the scripts